UofT-group-sideprojects/CommunitySlackBot/README.md

 ## Setup
 Create a [slack application](https://api.slack.com/) and put the bot user oauth token in config/slack.txt.
+Add the bot to your slack workspace when you're done.

-Create a [github token](https://github.com/settings/tokens) with permissions `write:org` and put that token in config/github.txt
+Create a [github token](https://github.com/settings/tokens) with permissions `write:org` and put that token in config/github.txt.
+Make sure you have permissions to invite members to the org you're connecting it to.

 ## Running
 ```